mosuka/sarissa/README.md

 ## 🏗️ Architecture

-Yatagarasu is built with a modular architecture:
+Platypus is built with a modular architecture:

 ### Core Components